sanity-io/next-sanity/packages/next-sanity/README.md

 This opens up many possibilities including dynamic configuration of your Sanity Studio based on a network request or user input.

 > [!WARNING]
 > The convenience of co-locating the Studio with your Next.js application is appealing, but it can also influence your content model to be too website-centric, and potentially make collaboration with other developers more difficult.
-Consider a standalone Studio, or monorepo setup for larger projects and teams.
+Consider a standalone or monorepo Studio repository for larger projects and teams.

 ### Creating a Studio route